 Tool Location

-Spare tire Under the vehicle, just in front of the
+Spare tire Under the vehicle, just in front of

-rear bumper.
-The spare tire winch drive
+the rear bumper.
+The spare tire

-nut is located at the rear center of the
+winch drive nut is located at the

+rear center of the cargo area

-cargo area under a lid.
+under a lid.

-Jack, lug nut wrench, jack Behind the rear seat under the carpeted
+Jack, lug nut wrench, jack handle, Behind the rear seat under the

-handle, wheel chock floor lid in the cargo floor.
-The tools are
+wheel chock carpeted floor lid in the cargo

-located in a bag attached to the jack.
+floor.
+The tools are located in a

+bag attached to the jack.